 Man arrested after stabbing inside London mosque

-LONDON: A man in his 70s was stabbed inside a London mosque on Thursday (Feb 20), police said, and a suspect was arrested on suspicion of attempted murder.
+LONDON: A man stabbed a 70-year-old muezzin leading prayers inside a London mosque on Thursday (Feb 20) and was arrested on suspicion of attempted murder, police and mosque officials said.

-"A man, in his 70s, was found injured.
-His condition has been assessed as non life-threatening," London's Metropolitan Police said in a statement.
+"The muezzin did not sustain any life-threatening injuries but was seriously injured and is being treated at the hospital," the London Central Mosque Trust said in a statement.

+London's Metropolitan Police said detectives did not believe the incident was terrorism-related.

 Pictures posted on Twitter showed police officers restraining a man in the prayer hall of the mosque, near Regents Park, and then leading him away.

-"I heard screaming," said the eyewitness, who declined to give his full name, "and then we saw the blood."
+"I heard screaming," said the witness, who declined to give his full name, "and then we saw the blood."

-He said the victim was a muezzin, the official in a mosque who makes the call for prayer, and that he was stabbed around the top of his shoulder.